tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 * ***SEA DPC S1** - 3rd, **ONE Esports Singapore Major\*** - 15th, **SEA DPC S2** - 1st, **WePlay Kyiv AniMajor** - 3rd*

 SEA had an interesting conundrum this year.
-Since their leagues were so intra-regionally competitive, no single team was able to farm both seasons for DPC points to break the top 12 rank threshold.
+Since their leagues were so intra-regionally competitive, no single team was able to farm both seasons for enough DPC points to break the top 12 rank threshold.
 As a result, there was a very real possibility that only one SEA team would attend TI10.

 But then halfway through the SEA DPC S2 it seems T1 decided, "You know it'd be pretty cool to go to TI directly," and then proceeded to smash their way through the rest of the league and the AniMajor.

-**What would success look like?** I talked about EEU/CIS not having any team in top 4 at TI for a while.
-SEA, meanwhile, hasn't had a top *8* placement at TI since TI6.
+**What would success look like?** Placing higher than T1 in Worlds 2021.

 **What to spam in Twitch chat when T1 is winning?** `MikeHogu MASTER KUKU TURUAN MO PA NG IBANG KANTA SI WHITEMON`